The blog

 Read

-Equip: You Bought the Tools and Nothing Changed
+AI Adoption Phase 1, Equip: You Bought Tools, Nothing Changed

 88% of companies have bought AI tools.
 Most of them mistook the purchase order for the transformation.
 Procurement is not adoption, and seat counts are not leverage.